Vairn/Discworld-Novelette/Occupational_Hazard.md

 Mortimer considered this information with the sort of calm attention that most people reserved for weather reports or tax assessments.

-"I see you've been thorough," they said finally.
+"I see you've been thorough," they said finally, and for the first time, something like genuine emotion crept into their voice—not fear, but a kind of professional appreciation.
 "How much do you know about cosmic scheduling irregularities?"

 "Enough to know that some people consider mercy to be an error requiring correction," Vimes said.
 "Care to explain your perspective on the matter?"

-"Commander, you've investigated murders before.
-You understand that death serves a purpose—it provides meaning to life, structure to existence, consequences for actions.
-When deaths are postponed for... emotional reasons... it disrupts the cosmic order."
+Mortimer was quiet for a moment, then moved to a cabinet and poured themselves a glass of what appeared to be expensive brandy.
+They didn't offer any to their guests—a telling detail about someone who lived entirely for themselves.

+"Commander, my family has served the cosmic order for seven generations.
+Insurance, actuarial science, statistical analysis—we've always been in the business of calculating risk and managing uncertainty."
+Mortimer took a sip.
+"When I was approached by the Auditors, it wasn't just a job offer.
+It was a calling.
+A chance to serve something greater than municipal concerns or individual sentiment."

 "So you decided to restore that order?"

-"I was approached by entities who value procedural correctness.
-They explained that certain... administrative irregularities... were threatening the stability of the universal system.
-They required someone with access to mortality data and the technical skills necessary to correct these errors."
+"I believed I was preventing chaos.
+Each postponed death creates ripple effects—economic disruption, emotional trauma for families who have to watch loved ones suffer, resources wasted on medical care that only delays the inevitable."
+Mortimer's voice carried the conviction of someone who had convinced themselves their work was noble.
+"The Auditors showed me the mathematics.
+Sarah Palmley's baby would have been better off in an orphanage than growing up in poverty.
+Thomas Keel's accident would have saved his family years of caring for someone with chronic injuries.
+I thought I was being merciful."

 "You mean someone who could murder people and make it look like natural causes," Detritus said, his voice carrying the sort of blunt honesty that came from someone who had never seen any point in polite euphemisms.